University Human Resources

 When telecommuting, employees are still obligated to comply with all Indiana University rules, policies and procedures.
 Violation of such rules, policies and procedures may result in immediate cessation of telecommuting and possible corrective action.

-Support and Service Staff, PAO and PAU employees, and Hourly employees are nonexempt from the overtime requirements of the Fair Labor Standards Act.
+Support and Service Staff, PAO and PAU employees, and Temporary employees are nonexempt from the overtime requirements of the Fair Labor Standards Act.
 They are to accurately record hours worked to ensure compliance with the recordkeeping and overtime requirements of the law.
 PAE employees are exempt from the overtime requirements of the law and are not eligible for overtime.

 Employees still have Workers' Compensation coverage and must follow the university's procedure for reporting job-related injuries.